-- Se aware of your surroundings.
+- Be aware of your surroundings.
 Ensure that natural sounds, like flowing water, do not mask the sound of your approach.
-Make plenty of noise when approaching blind corners, dense shrubs and streams, and when walking into the wind. - § Leave the area immediately if you come across any type of animal kill. - § Keep fences closed to prevent wildlife from entering the site. - S Ensure all food refuse is in an animal-proof container if not fenced-in. - S Do not feed wildlife. - S While outdoors, consider having available insect repellant, sunscreen, bear spray and an EpiPen.
+Make plenty of noise when approaching blind corners, dense shrubs and streams, and when walking into the wind. - Leave the area immediately if you come across any type of animal kill. - § Ensure all food refuse is in an animal-proof container if not fenced-in. - § Do not feed wildlife. - § While outdoors, consider having available insect repellant, sunscreen, bear spray and an EpiPen.